July 2nd – August 13th, 2018

 Scheduled real time and on-site instruction and critique, regular group critiques, the weekly artist talks, excursions to Italy’s great art treasuries, communal dinners and daily after-hours gatherings of the wider JSS in Civita community of artists in studios, the piazza, restaurants and cafes, ensures a constant dynamic exchange of artistic ideas and practice.

 Master Class Schedule:

 Students in the Master Class are expected to demonstrate commitment and an independent work ethic during their time in the program whether out in the landscape or in one of the various studio spaces, painting subjects of their choosing.
 Master Class faculty will be making rounds four mornings a week with at least two weekly mid-day critiques.
 After dinner meetings with the Master Class faculty or Affiliate Group teachers will include weekly scheduled lectures, informal slide talks and presentations.

-Sunday Evenings: Evening art lectures with guest artists – TBA
+Tuesday & Saturday Evenings: Lectures and talks with guest artists – TBA